andyeske/How-to-CAD-Almost-Anything/README.md

 *	A [LEGO Universe Bob minifigure](https://img.brickowl.com/files/image_cache/larger/lego-universe-bob-minifigure-25.jpg) assembly.
 *	A [simple LEGO house](https://www.holmesmurphy.com/wp-content/uploads/2016/12/Lego-House_Blue.jpg) assembly.

-**To do (optional):** Add 4 slides to the portfolio, one for each designed item, with pictures and a short description of the Solidworks skills employed to during the design process.
+**To do (optional):** Add 4 slides to the portfolio, one for each designed item, with pictures and a short description of the Solidworks skills employed during the design process.

 **Session Recordings:** https://www.youtube.com/watch?v=VuvurL76Npo.